opendp/smartnoise-core-python/README.md

 ## WhiteNoise Core <br/> Differential Privacy Library Python Bindings <br/>

-This repository contains python bindings to the [Whitenoise-Core](https://github.com/opendifferentialprivacy/whitenoise-core) library and its underlying Rust binaries.
+This repository contains python bindings to [Whitenoise-Core](https://github.com/opendifferentialprivacy/whitenoise-core) and its underlying Rust binaries.

 - For examples of this library in action, please see the Python notebooks in [WhiteNoise-Samples](https://github.com/opendifferentialprivacy/whitenoise-samples).
 - In addition, see the accompanying [WhiteNoise-System](https://github.com/opendifferentialprivacy/whitenoise-system) repository which includes WhiteNoise tools for differential privacy.